London Declaration: History

 At the next conference, in April 1949, Nehru, seeking above all to avoid two-tiered membership, conceded a more agreeable three-point programme, based upon common Commonwealth citizenship, a declaration of India's continued membership, and recognition of the monarch in a separate capacity than that as monarch.
 This met general agreement, particularly with the new South African Premier Daniel François Malan, and, during the next two days, the draft was crafted into a final agreement.
 To avoid criticism about eliminating the word British from the name of the Commonwealth, Nehru conceded a reference to the "British Commonwealth of Nations" in the opening paragraph of the document as an historically appropriate reference.

-King George VI was reticently in favour of the separation of the titles of King and Head of the Commonwealth, having met and liked Nehru, but was concerned with the practicalities.
 News of the agreement was hailed by all those of the opposition party in the British House of Commons, including Winston Churchill and Clement Davies.
 By contrast, Jan Smuts, who had been defeated by Malan in the South African general election the previous year and was considered second only to Churchill as a Commonwealth statesman, was strongly opposed.
 In the South African context, with which Smuts was mainly concerned, republicanism was mainly identified with Afrikaner conservatism and with tighter racial segregation.
-The London conference – concerned mainly with India and to some degree with Ireland, which recently declared itself a republic – did not pay much attention for the implications for South Africa.
+The London conference – concerned mainly with India and, to some degree, with Ireland, which had recently declared itself a republic – paid little attention to the implications for South Africa.

-India became a republic in 1950 and remained in the Commonwealth.
-However, Ireland, which was in the same situation, having passed the Republic of Ireland Act 1948, declared itself a republic on 18 April 1949, ten days before the declaration, and therefore quit the Commonwealth.
+India became a republic in 1950 and remained a member of the Commonwealth.
+However, Ireland, which was in the same situation, having passed The Republic of Ireland Act 1948, declared itself a republic on 18 April 1949, ten days before the declaration, and therefore quit the Commonwealth.